Innovation objectives are how you realize the potential for your business.

-From what I’ve seen, the people that do best with innovation are the ones that can effectively leverage their intuition.
+From what I’ve seen, the people that do best with innovation are the ones that can effectively leverage their intuition in conjunction with data-driven insights.
 I think the other real key is being able to turn innovation into results, both iteratively and incrementally.

 In today’s world, I think another key that might not be as obvious is that innovation needs to meet applied use.
 If the innovation doesn’t feel real to the stakeholders, you lose support.
 Along these lines, it’s important to know that sometimes the market isn’t ready.